-To store your shrimp fajitas, transfer the peppers and shrimp from the skillet into an airtight container once it has cooled down and then place it in the fridge for up to five days.
-When you're ready to enjoy your shrimp fajitas, warm it up in the microwave for up to a minute or until fully warm and then eat alone or in a heated tortilla of your choice.
+To store your shrimp fajitas, transfer the peppers and shrimp into an airtight container and store them in the fridge for up to 5 days.
+When you're ready to enjoy your shrimp fajitas, warm them up in the microwave for up to a minute or reheat the mixture in a pan on the stovetop.
+Serve with fresh tortillas and dig in.

 Unfortunately, this skillet shrimp fajita recipe isn't a freezer-friendly meal.
-The peppers in this recipe don't freeze well and when reheated become extremely soggy so I don't recommend it!
+The peppers in this recipe don't freeze well and they’ll get extremely soggy when reheated, so I don't recommend it!

 More shrimp recipes

 - Grab some glass meal prep bowls if you plan on turning this skillet shrimp into leftovers.